interactivereport/Quickomics/README.md

 * https://shiny.rstudio.com/articles/running.html
 * https://shiny.rstudio.com/deploy/

-# Upload your own data files in csv (Comma Seperated Values) format
+# Upload your own data files in csv (Comma Separated Values) format
-Prepare data files in csv format and upload to Quickomics by using "Upload Files" Tool from Select Dataset tab.
+Prepare data files in csv format and upload to Quickomics by using "Upload Files" tool from "Select Dataset" tab.
 The system will automatically process these files and create the R data files.
 You need the following files:
-1. Sample MetaData File.
-Sample MetaData must have sampleid and group columns, with additional columns optional.
-The sample names in sampleid column must match the expression data file.
+1. Sample Meta Data File.
+Sample Meta Data must have sampleid and group columns, with additional columns optional.
+The sample names in sampleid column must match those used in expression data file.
 2. Expression Data File.
 Expression data should be a matrix of expression values with genes/proteins as rows, and samples as columns.
 The unique IDs for genes/proteins are in the first column.
-We recommend using log of normalized expression values (e.g. log2(TPM+1).
+We recommend using log of normalized expression values (e.g. log2(TPM+1) for RNAseq).
 3. Comparison Data File.
 Comparison data should have five columns, UniqueID, test, Adj.P.Value, P.Value and logFC.
 These are typically computed using R packages like limma, edgeR or DESeq2.
 Make sure to rename the column headers to Adj.P.Value, P.Value and logFC.
 The comparison names are listed in test column.
 4. An optional Gene/Protein Name File.
 Note the system will create gene/protein annotation based on the unique IDs from data files, so most users don't need to prepare the Gene/Protein Name File.
 Or user could prepare it with four required columns: id (sequential numbers), UniqueID (match with the IDs in the expression and comparison data file), Gene.Name (official gene symbols), Protein.ID (UniProt protein IDs, or enter empty values for RNA-Seq data).
 Additional columns (e.g. gene biotype) are optional.